List of Hollyoaks characters introduced in 2011: Neil Cooper

 Neil Cooper, played by Tosin Cole arrives as a new student at the sixth form college.
 Neil made his first appearance on 5 September 2011.
 He made his last appearance on 15 November 2012 when he was killed off in the Enjoy The Ride storyline.
 The character was announced on 25 August 2011 with actor Tosin Cole taking the role.
 Neil was introduced alongside two other new characters George Smith (Steven Roberts) and Callum Kane (Laurie Duncan).
-Completing the set of new students were the three previously seen characters of Maddie Morrison (Scarlett Bowman), Sienna Blake (Anna Passey) and Jono (Dylan Llewellyn).
+They joined the established characters Maddie Morrison (Scarlett Bowman), Tilly Evans (Lucy Dixon) and Jono (Dylan Llewellyn).
 Cole originally auditioned for the part of Jono but failed to secure the role.
 He was later invited back to audition for Neil and had to "do like five or six auditions".

 Cole said Neil "pretends to be someone that he really isn't, he has no game".
 Cole told Agent2 Magazine that Neil tends to big himself up when he is with his friend, and he turns "it up a little just because [he is] around the lads".
 Cole added that Neil is "being a lad" and is trying to enjoy his youth while he is still young.
 Neil is best friends with Jono and he "wrongly believes" he is popular with females.
 Hollyoaks writer Niki Rooney described Neil as "hapless Neil" who is "determined to make it as the stud of the college, but can hardly utter a word in any girl's presence...
 Is it already time to put him out to pasture?"

 "Ladies man, the next "Lewis Button", all-round player, Neil is all of these things and more...or so he would have us believe!
 Yes, Neil and the truth have a very complicated relationship and he has been known to tell a few porkies - not out of evil-doing, he just really really wants to fit in with the Sixth Form crew".